 Despite these costs, livestock grazing continues on state and federal lands throughout the arid West.
-Livestock grazing is promoted, protected and subsidized by federal agencies on 270 million acres of public land in the 11 western states.
-Federal-lands livestock grazing enjoys $100 million annually in direct subsidy; indirect subsidies may be three times that.
-On the Tonto National Forest in Arizona in 2004 and 2005, ranchers were subsidized under just one federal program to the tune of $3.5 million for “range improvements.”
+Livestock grazing is promoted, protected and subsidized by federal agencies on approximately 270 million acres of public land in the 11 western states.
+Federal-lands livestock grazing enjoys more than $100 million annually in direct subsidies; indirect subsidies may be three times that.

-Private, unirrigated rangeland in the West rents out for an average of $11.90, while monthly grazing fees on federal lands are currently set at a paltry $1.35 per cow and calf.
-Despite the extreme damage done, western federal rangelands account for less than 3 percent of all forage fed to livestock in the United States.
+Despite the extreme damage done by grazing, western federal rangelands account for less than 3 percent of all forage fed to livestock in the United States.
 If all livestock were removed from public lands in the West, in fact, beef prices would be unaffected.

 The Center also played a leading role in the Coalition for Sonoran Desert Protection, including drafting of a report criticizing the proposed “Ranch Conservation” element of Pima County’s Sonoran Desert Conservation Plan and promoting alternative recommendations to stop grazing in critical habitat for imperiled species.
 In 2010, Center work helped stop domestic sheep grazing on 7,500 acres in and around the greater Yellowstone ecosystem to protect grizzly bears, lynx, wolves and bighorn; we also halted grazing on a quarter-million acres of Oregon’s Malheur National Forest to protect steelhead trout.
 In 2011, Center appeals stopped grazing on 33,000 acres of national forest land in Arizona.